khairul-abdi/GoVue-MiniCalculator/Readme.md

 # Mini Calculator

-## In this App, we need 5 dependencies below:
+## In this application using technology:
 - Backend
   - GO